Registration and Records creates and maintains accurate student records while helping students navigate the college’s policies and procedures.

-A schedule of classes is available online before each academic quarter at classes.highline.edu.
+A schedule of classes is available online before each academic quarter at https://classes.highline.edu/

 Auditing a Class

-The audit option cannot be used in the Running Start, High School Completion, Adult Basic Education and English as a Second Language programs and is not an eligible option for students who utilize Veterans Affairs (VA), Financial Aid, Workforce Education and Workfirst funding.
+The audit option cannot be used in programs such as: Running Start, High School Completion, Adult Basic Education and English as a Second Language and is not an eligible option for students who utilize Veterans Affairs (VA), Financial Aid, Workforce Education and Workfirst funding.

 Class Schedule Changes

-For information on deadlines for adding classes and making schedule changes, visit registration.highline.edu/calendar.php.
+For information on deadlines for adding classes and making schedule changes, visit https://registration.highline.edu/registration/dates-and-deadlines/.

 An added class is not official until the registration process is completed and all tuition and fees are paid.

-Students with questions about changing their class schedule should consult with their faculty adviser before making any changes.
+Students with questions about changing their class schedule should consult with their faculty advisor before making any changes.